omdl/omdl.github.com/docs/conceptual.md

 # Conceptual Level OMDL #

-OMDL can be used to describe a mashup in conceptual terms without reference to specific widgets and layouts.
+At the conceptual level, the OMDL can be used to describe a mashup in abstract terms without reference to specific widgets and layouts.

-## Introduction

 ## Specification